Project-MONAI/model-zoo/models/pathology_tumor_detection/docs/README.md

 ### Inference on a WSI

 Inference is performed on WSI in a sliding window manner with specified stride.
 A foreground mask is needed to specify the region where the inference will be performed on, given that background region which contains no tissue at all can occupy a significant portion of a WSI.
 Output of the inference pipeline is a probability map of size 1/stride of original WSI size.

+### Note on determinism

+By default this bundle use a deterministic approach to make the results reproducible.
+However, it comes at a cost of performance loss.
+Thus if you do not care about reproducibility, you can have a performance gain by replacing `"$monai.utils.set_determinism"` line with `"$setattr(torch.backends.cudnn, 'benchmark', True)"` in initialize section of training configuration (`configs/train.json` and `configs/multi_gpu_train.json` for single GPU and multi-GPU training respectively).

 ## Performance